Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 Background

-I recently worked in the project where we implemented an application which uses Azure AD B2C as an IDP.
-In the first phase users were using local Azure AD B2C to sign up and sign in.
-Next phase of project brought federated external IDP sign in possibility for the users.
-This blog post shows how federated sign in with OpenIdConnect based IDP is configured by using Identity Experience Framework (custom policy).
-In the end of the post I'll write a little bit about key findings & learnings and challenges related to custom policies.
+I recently worked on a project where we implemented an application that uses Azure AD B2C as an IDP.
+In the first phase, users were using local Azure AD B2C to sign up and sign in.
+The next phase of the project brought federated external IDP sign-in possibilities for the users.
+This blog post shows how federated sign-in with OpenIdConnect-based IDP is configured by using the Identity Experience Framework (custom policy).
+At the end of the post, I'll write a little bit about key findings & learnings, and challenges related to custom policies.

 What are Azure AD B2C custom policies?

-Custom policies enable you to modify authentication flow based on your complex authentication requirements.
-With custom policies you have full control of life cycle of the authentication flow, what claims to return, how to transformation and enrich claims.
+Custom policies enable you to modify the authentication flow based on your complex authentication requirements.
+With custom policies you have full control of the life cycle of the authentication flow, what claims to return, and how to transform and enrich claims.
 It is also possible to execute external API requests during the authentication flow.
-Custom policy configurations are modelled to the XML-files.
-Custom policies require to configure several XML files which have references to each other in a hierarchical chain.
-Before starting you should familiar yourself with custom policy samples which can be found from GitHub.
+Custom policy configurations are modeled to the XML files.
+Custom policies require to configuration of several XML files that have references to each other in a hierarchical chain.
+Before starting you should familiarize yourself with custom policy samples which can be found from GitHub.

-Alternative for custom policy is user flows which can be configured directly from the Azure Portal.
-User flows allows you to configure most common identity tasks for your applications ex. social media platform authentication, common claim handling, MFA and layout customization.
+An alternative for custom policy is user flows which can be configured directly from the Azure Portal.
+User flows allow you to configure the most common identity tasks for your applications ex. social media platform authentication, common claim handling, MFA, and layout customization.

 More details about user flows and custom policies: